Particle size measurement using static light scattering

 Laser diffraction at particles with different size

-Schematic drawing of the innovative DLOIS-technique of Bettersizer S3 PLUS and CCD-camera system (x0.5 and x10)
+Schematic drawing of the innovative DLOIOS-technique of Bettersizer S3 Plus and the CCD-camera system (0.5X and 10X)

 To calculate the particle size distribution from the measured scattering spectra, the theory of either FRAUNHOFER or MIE is applied.
 The FRAUNHOFER theory is based on the hypothesis of opaque and spherical particles: the scattered pattern corresponds to a thin opaque two-dimensional plate – diffraction only occurs at the edges.
 Therefore no additional optical input constants of the material are necessary for this calculation.
 However, this theory is only suitable for mean particle sizes from approx. 5 µm.